 1) OKRs are not a to-do list

-Use OKR to measure if you are adding value, not if you are delivering tasks.
+Use OKRs to measure if you are adding value, not if you’re delivering tasks.
 You can create a to-do list around how you will complete key results as quarterly objectives if this helps you break them down.

 But if you start using OKRs as your to-do list you might start feeling slightly disheartened at the end of each day when you haven’t ticked much off.

-OKRs run over entire quarters in most companies and are bigger goal measurements than your Asana list or Trello board.
+Most companies run quarterly OKRs and are bigger goal measurements than your Asana list or Trello board.